particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

-{{note op="start" type="gen2"}}
+`Serial2:` On the P2 and Photon 2, this channel is available.
+It uses the same pins as `SPI1`, so you can only use `Serial2` or `SPI1`, not both.

-`Serial2:` On the Photon, this channel is optionally available via pins 28/29 (RGB LED Blue/Green).
+On the Photon, this channel is optionally available via pins 28/29 (RGB LED Blue/Green).
 These pins are accessible via the pads on the bottom of the PCB [See PCB Land Pattern](/reference/datasheets/wi-fi/photon-datasheet/#recommended-pcb-land-pattern-photon-without-headers-).
 The Blue and Green current limiting resistors should be removed.
 If the user enables Serial2, they should also consider using RGB.onChange() to move the RGB functionality to an external RGB LED on some PWM pins.

 On the Electron, this channel is shared with the RGB Green (TX) and Blue (RX) LED pins.
 If used for Serial2, the LED or current limiting resistors should be removed.
 As there are no test pads for these LED pins on the Electron, Serial2 will be difficult to use.